davidadel66/portfolio/README.md

     - [Work Order cluster](link): Historical data of Machine work orders clustered to recognize the most common issues and propose solutions based on notes.
     - [Song reccomendation](link): Using Spotify music data from kaggle.
 Song recommendation based on similarities between songs.
   - ## Neural Networks
+    - [Mnist Digit Recognition](link): Used TensorFlow to practice digit recognition on the mnist dataset.
+Created a simple layer neural network.
+    - [House Price prediction](link): Use data from zillow for a specific neighborhood to identify house price based on number of bedrooms, bathrooms, and size.

+  - ## Machine Learning from Scratch
+    - [KNN](link): Created a K Nearest Neighbor algorithm from scratch to determine Wine Quality.

 ## Other
+    - [Computer Vision](link): this folder contains everything computer vision related.
+Starting from the very basics.